 Don’t get me wrong…I am LOVING putting this acoustic guitar together!
 So far it’s been an amazing experience.
 However, considering I have little instrument-building experience, I feel like I’m a blind man trying to get through a maze.

-That’s why, after only a couple weeks of working on this guitar kit, I solicited the help of my friend Dave Appel, owner of Scanlon Bros Guitars.
+That’s why I solicited the help of my friend Dave Appel, owner of Scanlon Bros Guitars.
 I realized that I would learn so much more from this experience if I had the assistance of an experienced luthier like Dave instead of fumbling around by myself.

 I finally did it!
 I purchased my first acoustic guitar kit that I look forward to building over these next couple months and I couldn’t be more excited.